Cissy Patterson: Business dealings and social life

 After her experience abroad, she moved to Lake Forest, Illinois, a Chicago suburb, but she returned to Washington in 1913.
 In 1920, her brother Joseph finally succumbed to his sister's pleas and allowed her to write for his New York Daily News, founded the previous year.
 She also worked for William Randolph Hearst.
 She published two novels, romans à clef, Glass Houses (1926) and Fall Flight (1928), part of her feud with former friend Alice Roosevelt Longworth.
 In 1925, Eleanor married Elmer Schlesinger, a New York lawyer.
 He died four years later, and in 1930, Mrs. Schlesinger legally changed her name to Mrs. Eleanor Medill Patterson.

-Patterson tried to buy Hearst's two Washington papers, the morning Washington Herald and the evening Washington Times.
+Patterson tried to buy Hearst's two Washington D.C. papers, the morning Washington Herald and the evening Washington Times.
 However, Hearst hated to sell anything, even when he needed the money.
 Although he had never made money from his Washington papers, he refused to give up the prestige of owning papers in the capital.
 However, Hearst agreed to make Patterson the papers' editor at the urging of his editor Arthur Brisbane.